open-power/sbe-odyssey/public/src/import/public/hwp/generic/perv/cmdtable/README.md

  * `poll address, mask, data, errcode` - Poll `address` for data under mask.
    Repeatedly read from `address` until the read value matches `data` with the same masking as for the `test` instruction.
 Proceed only when the value matches.
-If the value doesn't match after a hardcoded timeout, abort the command table and return `errcode`.
+If the value doesn't match after a hardcoded timeout (about 1s), abort the command table and return `errcode`.
+   *Special case:* If `errcode` is zero, poll indefinitely, without timeout.
  * `cmpbeq address, mask, data, label` - Compare and Branch if Equal.
 Read `address` and compare to `data` under `mask` as in the `test` instruction.
    If the value matches, jump forward to `label`.
 If not, continue with the